Having a solid video marketing strategy can make or break your brand’s online presence.

 While creating a video marketing strategy, you should be having a clear idea about how you plan to promote your content across different social media platforms.

 Here are the top three tips on how to share video content:

-- Make use of social media channels such as LinkedIn, Facebook, Instagram, TikTok, YouTube, Twitter, and Pinterest
+- Create social media videos and share them on LinkedIn, Facebook, Instagram, TikTok, YouTube, Twitter, and Pinterest

-- Use a social media scheduling tool to plan and recycle your video content
+- Use a social media scheduling tool to plan, recycle and post video content

 With tools like SocialBee, you can easily organize your video content in specific categories and schedule them across all your social media channels.